 One thing to keep in mind is it tends to run a little small to size so if you are borderline in a size, go up to the next size.
 If you are into more extreme riding then the Bell Super 2R Helmet is your best bet.

-How to Choose a Mountain Bike Helmet
+How to Choose the Best Mountain Bike Helmet for You

 There are two styles of mountain bike helmets to consider; the first is the open face design.
 An open face model resembles a traditional road bike helmet and is typically lightweight, aerodynamic, well-ventilated and provides coverage to the side and back of the head.